seunggyupark/brewery-app/README.md

-# PLEASE READ
-# This is the first application I made when I had little knowledge of programming.
+# PLEASE READ: This is the first application I made when I had little knowledge of programming.
 This is not a reflection of my ability but a reference to what my first project was.
 I did not even know what an object was at the time of building this!

 **Demo**